This is part 2 of a four part series

 2.13

-Consequences for staying within 2C:-
+for staying

-(assuming a climate sensitivity of 2.8C for doubling CO2 concentrations)
+(assuming a climate sensitivity of 2.8C

 and

-( pre-industrial concentration of CO2 at 280ppm)
+( pre-industrial concentration of CO2 at

 1. Years left at today’s rate of emissions